 Human Subjects and COVID-19

-All MSU human research activities conducted by MSU employees or agents that take place in Michigan and that cannot be done remotely at home or place of residence with no inter-personal interaction with participants or others like research staff must stop unless the project is:
+All MSU human research activities conducted by MSU employees, students, or agents that take place in Michigan and that cannot be done remotely with no inter-personal interaction with participants must stop unless the study is:

 - A clinical trial activity, which if discontinued, would negatively impact the patient’s care, or

-Regardless of location, all in-person participant interactions in MSU human research conducted by MSU employees or agents, whether domestic or international, must pause unless there is the potential for direct therapeutic benefit to the participant (drug or device) and local requirements are followed.
+Regardless of location, all in-person participant interactions in MSU human research conducted by MSU employees, students, or agents, whether domestic or international, must pause unless there is the potential for direct therapeutic benefit to the participant (drug or device) and local requirements are followed

-If you believe you need to undertake human research activities that should be considered essential or are otherwise restricted at this time, please send a request to email@example.com, and we will help coordinate the review process.
-Please also inform your chair (e.g., by email), so that these activities can be reviewed and documented.
+If you believe you need to undertake human research activities that should be considered essential but does not fall within a Tier of research permitted to restart with an approved Human Research Plan for a Safe Return, please send a request to email@example.com, and we will help coordinate the review process.

 The HRPP office is fully functional and we expect this to continue as we work remotely.
 All HRPP staff can work from home and the Institutional Review Boards will continue to perform reviews.